Poodle Hat (Weird Al Yankovic)

 On a side note, whose bright idea was it to give Rayquaza fucking Outrage?
 You finally get him to low enough health that he *might* go into an Ultra Ball, then uses that attack, confuses himself, and punches himself to death.

 Your Hate Mail Will Be Graded (John Scalzi)

 It's strange, Your Hate Mail Will Be Graded is simultaneously brilliant, and struggling to justify its existence.
 It's basically a "Best of" selection from John Scalzi's personal blog, which raises the question of why spend money on this when you can read the blog entries on his site for free.
 Well, you have to know which entries to look for, but after that, yeah, you don't need this book.

 For the essays themselves, the one on Star Wars where he describes the series as "George Lucas masturbating to a picture of Joseph Campbell and conning billions of people into paying him to watch the money shot" was the most memorable.
-Scalzi also compiles advice on writing be it writing itself, money, or crafting Internet hate mail.
-And some essays are just musings on little things he noticed, like the implications of a picture of Jesus playing football, cheese, Felix the Cat, and how much "The Final Countdown" sucks, which may not be the most profound revelations, but are still fun to read (especially the cheese one), and what the hell, sometimes it's nice to think about stuff you normally wouldn't.
+Scalzi also compiles some articles on writing, be it writing itself, money, or crafting Internet hate mail.
+And some essays are just musings on mundane little things he noticed, like the implications of a picture of Jesus playing football, cheese, Felix the Cat, and how much "The Final Countdown" sucks, which may not be the most profound revelations, but are still fun to read (especially the cheese one).
+And what the hell, sometimes it's nice to think about stuff you normally wouldn't.